 VP Finance and Accounting in Orange County.

 Join a thriving well-run Tax practice in South Orange County.
 The client base is high net worth individuals, small businesses, and real estate partnerships.
 Excellent opportunity to work toward becoming a partner of the practice without having to bring a book of business

 Growing multifamily homebuilder needs Director to oversee all aspects of accounting – general ledger, receivables, payables, payroll and financial reporting.
 Analyze fin’l results w/ respect to profits, trends, costs, reporting & compliance w/ budgets.

 North Orange County CPA firm seeks a well-rounded, hands-on tax professional with the right skills and mindsets.
 CPA with a modest client book is preferable, suitable for progression to partner/shareholder and managing partner role.

 Dedicated to placing high-quality candidates with growing companies.
 We strive to make a difference in your career and utilizing my knowledge of the real estate industry to get you an ideal job in the real estate market.

 Across industries and in every market, growth begins with a top-quality candidate.
 We strive for achievement by finding and placing the right talent to propel your company or firm’s value.

 For Job Assistance, Resume Help, and Career Advice.

 Check out Heidi’s blog, Splitworld.

-The same conversation keeps on happening over and over again with my clients – lack of talent to hire.
-They can’t find good, young, talented people who want to work hard and have the communication skills to be able to work.
+The same conversation keeps on repeatedly happening with my clients – lack of talent to hire.
+They can’t find good, young, talented people who want to work hard and have the communication skills to work.
 There is a gap in the market.
 It might be the entitlement that kids felt growing up wealthier before the recession/depression hit?
-Maybe they’re thinking they don’t need to work hard or maybe these workers have a different spin on what work looks like?
-They also have huge
+Maybe they’re thinking they don’t need to work hard, or maybe these workers have a different spin on what work looks like?
+They also have huge.

 My advice to anyone young and looking for a job: